CEO's keep talking about innovation. There isn't any game without it, they say. But it is a term often misunderstood. People wonder--

 As per the state of innovation report 2018, about 85% top strategy leaders talk of the importance of innovation in business.
 But among them 78% are

 focusing only on incremental changes.
 It is tough to walk the talk

 A brilliant depiction of the innovation paradox by Timo Elliot.

-The innovations help bring inventions to market by making large-scale production possible.
+innovations help bring inventions to market by making large-scale production possible.
 Innovators also ensure the products and services are affordable and useful to the users.

 The business model innovations are needed to gain the value for the organization.
 It also involves financial and marketing innovations.
 To gain the competitive advantage businesses must work on the organizational innovation.
-Though, it is often ignored.

 Share Your Innovation Story With Us!

 Feel free to connect with us.
 Share your success stories, we will publish it.